rgarzonj/falsealarmdetector/README.md

 ## TODOs
  - Document how to use the code (requires your own mail server).
  - Make YOLO detection more visible by highlighting the detected area.
- - Improve YOLO detection by testing different parts of the picture received.
  - Add other objects like cars or pets.